wozz/frigate/docs/docs/configuration/semantic_search.md

 ### Notes

-- Triggers rely on the same Jina AI CLIP models (V1 or V2) used for semantic search.
+- Triggers rely on the configured semantic search provider (Local Jina AI or GenAI).
 Ensure `semantic_search` is enabled and properly configured.
 - Reindexing embeddings (via the UI or `reindex: True`) does not affect trigger configurations but may update the embeddings used for matching.
 - For optimal performance, use a system with sufficient RAM (8GB minimum, 16GB recommended) and a GPU for `large` model configurations, as described in the Semantic Search requirements.